leonuz/leonuz.github.io/_posts/2024-03-23-Crack-a-Mateo.markdown

         <figcaption>CUPP</figcaption>
 </figure>

-after a short time, it generated a dictionary with 16591 words.
+after a short time, it generated a dictionary called mateo.txt with 16592 words.

 then, we use pdf2john to extract the hash of the PDF so we can crack it using [John](https://www.openwall.com/john/)